 New solution enables secure, scalable cloud services wherever customers need them, even in the most remote areas of the world

-Oracle’s expansive hybrid cloud portfolio provides customers with what they want - flexibility of location and high degree of customer control - with the right amount of cloud services and highest level of government certificationsAustin, Texas—February 9, 2021
+Oracle’s expansive hybrid cloud portfolio provides customers with what they want - flexibility of location and high degree of control - with the right amount of cloud services and highest levels of government certificationAustin, Texas—February 9, 2021

 The new service is part of Oracle’s comprehensive hybrid cloud portfolio, which provides customers with more flexibility and control over their cloud deployments than other vendors.
 Global customers across financial services, public sector, healthcare, logistics, and communications industries are using Oracle’s hybrid cloud solutions to support their cloud transformations without the trade-offs in scale, data sovereignty, and control that they have had to make in the past.